rjdsd/golang-codes/data-structure-implementations/blockingqueue/README.md

 # Implementation Of Blocking Queue

 * Enqueue operation will Wait if the Queue is Full.
-* Any Dequeue operation will Wait, if the Queue is Emtry.
+* If the Queue is Emtpy, a Dequeue operation will Wait.
 * During the wait, system will voluntarily release the locks to ensure Deadlock-Avoidance.

 ## Benchmarking